rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 Created: 2026-09-07.
 Last planning review: 2026-09-13.

-Status: REX-M0 through M7 and M8.1–M8.9 are complete.
-M8.10 attributes the
+Status: REX-M0 through M7 and M8.1–M8.10 are complete.
+Production concurrency on one shared Redis is closed; dense serial allocation is the next target.
-remaining durable cost and proposes closing concurrency on one shared Redis.

 ## Purpose and authority